Winston-Lin/dziganto.github.io/_posts/2017-9-15-CUDA-on-AWS-for-Deep-Learning.md

 ---
 ![image](/assets/images/nvidia_gpu.jpg?raw=true){: .center-image }

-**Objective:** a no frills tutorial showing you how to setup CUDA on AWS for deep learning using GPUs.
+**Objective:** a no frills tutorial showing you how to setup CUDA on AWS for Deep Learning using GPUs.

 **Audience:** those comfortable at the command line and familiar with AWS.